mathuin/pyment/README.md

 # Additional Features

+Pyment now runs on Django 1.5.1.
+This required minimal changes to the codebase, which is now PEP8-compliant except for line length.

 An inventory management system has been implemented, including support for multiple warehouses and picklists.
+A number of management commands have been added to facilitate capacity management and to aid in adding new product in bulk.
+Drill-down capability is now available from warehouse to crate as well as a few other places.

 # Requirements

 Pyment is my first experience with virtualenv.
 I have created a requirements.txt file from the output of 'pip freeze' which should be enough to recreate my environment.
 Please let me know if anything is missing!

 In addition to the packages listed in the requirements file, pyment requires python 2.6 or greater.

 # Initial Configuration